 Any online product has some peculiar features which help it to gain the loyalty of users.
 Usually, developers design several basic functions used by 80% of customers.
-The rest of solutions are bonuses implemented to keep regular customers.
-Click heatmaps, as one of the key tools for UX/UI analysis, also have primary and secondary functions.
-The primary ones help to solve tasks, the others – create additional value.
-Communicating with marketers and SEO specialists, Plerdy’s team of developers have collected several frequently asked questions about click heatmaps and defined the key differences between Plerdy and other services.
+The rest of the solutions are bonuses implemented to keep regular customers.
+As one of the key tools for UX/UI analysis, click heatmaps have primary and secondary functions.
+The primary ones help to solve tasks.
+The others – create additional value.
+Communicating with marketers and SEO specialists, Plerdy’s team of developers has collected several frequently asked questions and defined the key differences between Plerdy and other services for analytics.

 1. Can I make a usability audit of a site without a click heatmap?

-To clarify this question, it’s necessary to mention what is a website usability audit and why it is done.
-In most cases, a UX/UI analysis is one of the components of a comprehensive website audit.
-Such audit is mainly done to define the ease-of-use of a site and create a general picture of user experience.
-Since the vision of one designer can differ from the perception of thousands of website users, usability audit helps to see whether new visitors have any problems understanding the site.
+To clarify this question, it’s necessary to mention a website analytics audit and why it is done.
+In most cases, a UX/UI analysis is one of the components of a comprehensive website analytics audit.
+Such audit is mainly done to define the ease of use and create a general picture of the user experience.
+Furthermore, since one designer’s vision can differ from the perception of thousands of website users, a usability audit helps to see whether new visitors have any problems understanding the site.

 The example of an element with a unique design which doesn’t get clicks:

-To rely on facts instead of assumptions, you need a special tool that collects the necessary information.
-A click heatmap is such basic tool for a UX/UI audit.
-Using the data on website clicks, you will be able to define whether to make some changes to the design of your web resource.
+To rely on facts instead of assumptions, you need a special tool for analytics that collects the necessary information.
+A click heatmap is such a basic tool for a UX/UI audit.
+For example, using the data on website clicks, you will be able to define whether to make some changes to the design of web resources.

-Without click heatmaps, your audit will be based solely on your intuition and hypotheses.
+Without click heatmaps, the audit will be based solely on intuition and hypotheses.

-2. How often do I need to analyze the usability of my site?
+2. How often do I need analytics of the usability of my site?

 Everything depends on the size and the pace of development of a project.
 Websites with low traffic are difficult to assess.
 A monthly number of visits should preferably exceed 5 thousand.
 After you reach this rate, you may install the script of Plerdy.
 Further actions depend on the complexity of the project.
-We recommend to carry out the first audit several months after installing the script.
-During the first UX/UI analysis, you will get a better understanding of what works your site and what is skipped by users.
+We recommend carrying out the first audit several months after installing the script.
+During the first UX/UI analysis, you will better understand what works for your site and what users skip.

-If after this you made some changes to the design (including the ones based on the previous audit), you should do another UX/UI analysis in 4-5 months.
-In case nothing changed and your site has low traffic, we recommend to carry out the next planned audit in 10-12 months.
-During this time, the click heatmap will collect the necessary amount of clicks on all elements of your web resource.
+If you made some changes to the design (including those based on the previous audit), you should do another UX/UI analysis in 4-5 months.
+On the other hand, if nothing changes and the site has low traffic, we recommend carrying out the next planned audit in 10-12 months.

 3. When is it better to install the click heatmap?

-4. Why do I need to install a separate service if I can check clickability by setting goals in Google Analytics?
+4. Why do I need to install a separate service for analytics if I can check clickability by setting goals in Google Analytics?

 Goals set in Google Analytics and Plerdy heatmaps have different tasks.
 Google Analytics allows you to build a sales funnel based on certain actions made on the pages of a website.
 In this case, the goals are mainly supposed to define the level of conversion and estimate income.
-The key feature of goals in Google Analytics is individual customization (based on the model of a sales funnel).
-Usually online marketers track goals that directly lead visitors to purchasing a product.
+The key feature of goals in Google Analytics is individual customization (based on a sales funnel model).
+Usually, online marketers track goals that directly lead visitors to purchase a product.
 The other actions on site are less frequently tracked.

 5. Why doesn’t Plerdy offer video recording of users’ browsers?

-With Plerdy click heatmap, you can analyze group behavior and make decisions based on the collected statistics.
+With Plerdy, click heatmap, do analytics of group behavior and make decisions based on the collected statistics.

 For a site that gets several thousands of visits, you will need a few days to watch each video (even if it lasts for 1 minute).
-Even if you filter these videos based on a certain characteristic (for example, watch only visits on smartphones), it will be difficult to define a single model of behavior out of them.
+Even if you filter these videos based on a certain characteristic (watch-only visits on smartphones), it won’t be easy to define a single model of behavior out of them.

 Thus, screen recording doesn’t allow you to make the right conclusions promptly and accurately.

-Comparing two multi-tools, Plerdy and HotJar, some experts try to clarify their key differences.
-As it was mentioned above, each product has the main and additional features oriented towards its potential customers.
-Later, when people become loyal customers, they continue to take invisible but active part in the improvement of the product.
+Comparing two multi-tools for analytics, Plerdy and HotJar, some experts try to clarify their key differences.
+As mentioned above, each product has the main and additional features oriented towards its potential customers.
+Later, when people become loyal customers, they continue to take an invisible but active part in improving the product.

-So the first difference between Plerdy and Hotjar is related to the peculiar features of both click heatmaps.
-As we have already mentioned, Plerdy shows click results directly on a page whereas HotJar and other similar services generate maps based on screenshots.
-These are two absolutely different approaches.
-For example, if visitors have different screen resolutions (from 1280 pixels and more), a click heatmap based on coordinates will display all the collected data with a slight shift.
-When Plerdy records clicks on the elements of a layout, so the results are accurate in 99% of cases.
+The first difference between Plerdy and Hotjar is related to their peculiar features.
+As we have already mentioned, Plerdy shows click results directly on a page, whereas HotJar and other similar services for analytics generate maps based on screenshots.
+Thus, these are two different approaches.

 Plerdy collects statistics on all interactive windows (such as popup banners, navigation menus with tabs).
-Taking into account the growing popularity of dynamic elements, such insights can be crucial for a UX/UI analysis.
+Considering the growing popularity of dynamic elements, such insights can be crucial for a UX/UI analysis.

 Since a responsive layout is particularly important for website promotion, the developers of Plerdy paid special attention to collecting clicks on responsive website versions.

-Plerdy immediately records all clicks and also takes into account changes in a design.
-For example, if a block was deleted, the clicks in this area aren’t shown as they are no longer useful.
-The other services continue to display such clicks for some time even when the element is removed.
+Plerdy immediately records all clicks and takes into account changes in a design.
+If a block was deleted, the clicks in this area aren’t shown as they are no longer useful.
+The other analytics services continue to display such clicks, even when the element is removed.

-This is the first overview of Plerdy and it will be updated as we get new questions about the service.
-If you are interested in using heatmaps on your site or want to learn more details about Plerdy, don’t hesitate to contact us.
-It well may be that other users also need this information, so we will add it to this material.
+This is the first overview of Plerdy, and it will be updated as we get new questions about the analytics service.
+If you are interested in using heatmaps on-site or want to learn more details about Plerdy, don’t hesitate to contact us.
+It well maybe that other users need this information, we will add it to this material.